Boatswain's Mate Daniel R. McKeever

 and done with proper care and respect by a proud Navy veteran.

-Along with Joe Nellis, he also handles the
+Along with Joe Nellis, he also maintains

-Whited/Jacob Street community welcome sign.
-One might also see him with his mower
+welcome sign.
+One might also see him with his mower and hedge trimmers tidying up

-years ago, to display the POW/MIA flag at the cannon and the State flag at
+cannon and the State flag at Whited Street.

 Today it is hard to imagine being up